Fleishman-Lab/CADENZ/README.md

-In the rosetta scripts, sometimes files are mentioned.
+In the Rosetta scripts, sometimes files are mentioned.
 Make sure to change the path.